Ndagli16/rcos-status-updates/fall_2018/week_06.md

 Finish up the routes portion of the generator and hopefully get a shippable product by our presentation on friday.

 ## Anything Blocking?
-Getting familiar with the javascript and the falcon framwork.
-Also getting familair with the project setup as well.
+Getting familiar with javascript templeting and the falcon framwork.

 ## Notes